Wednesday, April 2, 2025

 Good Morning,

-I just sat down with a hot cup of Door County Highlander Grog Coffee and it is time to write.
+I poured myself a large, hot cup of Door County Inn Keepers Blend Coffee and it is time for me to get on with this day.

 Marty